 Sanitary Sewer Management Plan

-The City is required to develop a comprehensive Sanitary Sewer Management Plan and update it every five years.
+The City is required to develop a comprehensive Sanitary Sewer Management Plan (PDF) and update it every five years.
 This document discusses the standard and emergency operating procedures and guides City staff on repair standards and priorities to the system.

 Septic and Other Collection Systems